Lion Brewing and Malting Company: S. I. Chapman

 Stanley Irwin Chapman (1892 –29 September 1940), a son of F. A. Chapman, was educated at St. Peter's College, then worked for some years with Burns, Philp and Company Ltd. in New Guinea.
 When war broke out in 1914 he joined the navy, and on return to Sydney transferred to the army as staff sergeant.
 After the war he joined Lion Brewing and eventually succeeded his father as manager.
-He was an active member of the Returned Soldiers' League and of St. Peter's Old Collegians' Association.

-M. Sharman

-Listed in Sands and MacDougalls Directory 1962 as company manager.